 Gradually, 48 states changed their fire codes to allow for self-service dispensers.
 “Some thought there would be an increase in the incidence of accidents or fires at service stations with self-service dispensers, but that never materialized,” said Benedetti.

+Despite the change in state laws, acceptance within the convenience store industry moved at a snail’s pace.
 “The idea was so foreign to the established line of thinking that some convenience store owners thought it was ridiculous, that no one would want to pump their own gas,” said Fred Lowder, who co-owned the Jiffy convenience store chain with his father.

 “I was with a person [on the panel] who operated a meat market in Portland, Oregon.
 After the presentations, all of the questions from the floor were directed to the meat market operator.
 Gasoline sparked no one’s interest,” said Roscoe.

-“A good share of convenience store operators didn’t have the $10,000 to invest in the device, so overall acceptance was extremely slow.
-It probably took at least 10 years before there was much acceptance by the industry.”
+“A good share of convenience store operators didn’t have the $10,000 to invest in the device, so overall acceptance was extremely slow,” said Roscoe, who traveled the country drumming up interest in the technology, which he became licensed to sell.
+“It probably took at least 10 years before there was much acceptance by the industry.”

 Gasoline sales certainly drove traffic, but even in its early days it didn’t necessarily drive profits as retailers operated on increasingly thin margins to attract cost-conscious customers.

 “If you decide to go into the combination food and gasoline business, you’ll find that gasoline will be a small part of your margin…You’ll need to make 80% or better of your total margin dollars from selling things other than gasoline.”